-The Directorate has responsibility for, among other things, climate change policy, energy policy, energy efficiency programs and environmental sustainability policy.
-These matters represent core business and are discussed elsewhere.
+As noted earlier in this report, the Directorate has responsibility for, among other things, climate change policy, energy policy, energy efficiency programs and environmental sustainability policy.
+These matters represent core business for the Directorate and are extensively discussed elsewhere.
 The reporting within this section of the Annual Report is therefore focused primarily on the Directorate’s stewardship of its own resources use.

 |Stationary energy usage|

 |Renewable electricity use||Kilowatt hours||41,098||34,693||-16%|

 |Transport fuel usage|

 |Total kilometres travelled||Kilometres||1,183,119||1,265,451||7%|

 |Fuel use – Petrol||Kilolitres||110.47||111.51||1%|